filipoff2/model-view-actor/README.md

 #What is mva actor?

-In fact it view model but in fact with few additional things with are not part of mvvm patern. -There are few common states VM(mva Actor) should handle: Navigated, Blank/data loading, load failed, load failed with critical error, load basic data success but some still to come, app closed is possible to recover flow Forms Accors additonaly have: Post/Update validation error, 500 :) server failed, warnings ,.
+In fact it view model but in fact with few additional things with are not part of mvvm patern. -There are few common states VM(mva Actor) should handle: Navigated, Blank/data loading, load failed, load failed with critical error, load basic data success but some still to come, app closed is possible to recover flow Forms Accors additonaly have: Post/Update validation error, 500 :) server failed, warnings.
 Defining an understanding that such cases exists was main issue solver.

-How Communications between Actors is done? via Routing - is navigation between Actors(VM) and passing data between via Message- from, to, subject, message
+#How Communications between Actors is done?
+via Routing - is navigation between Actors(VM) and passing data between via Message- from, to, subject, message